saucelabs/sauce-school/codelabs/Module1_APITesting.md

 <img src="assets/API1.01A.png" alt="What's an API" width="550"/>

+#### Dissecting the App
-In this application the APIs communicate with multiple web services that in turn connect to different platforms and data services.
-Each action performed in the app equates to its own web service, and the way you communicate with said web service is via APIs.
+The Uber mobile application consists of multiple web services that in turn connect to different platforms and data services in order to provide the user with the best ride-share experience.
+Each individual action a user performs in the app equates to an individual web service—and each web service interacts with one another in harmony in what's known as a **microservice reference architecture** (This is a huge software development topic but if you wish to learn more about microservices, visit [this link](https://12factor.net/) and [this link](https://martinfowler.com/articles/microservices.html)).

-In other words, the way you search for a location, choose the type of ride you want, pay for the ride, and rate the driver are all separate web services communicated through APIs.
+In this application model APIs are super important because they are typically the primary method for *service to service* and *user to service* communication.
+In other words, the way you search for a location, choose the type of ride you want, pay for a ride, and rate the driver are all separate web services that communicate with one another through APIs.

-### So What Does an API Look Like?
+#### So What Does an API Look Like?

-Let's consider a common use case for Uber.

-You need to search for a vehicle in Uber.
-So you open the app, select a destination, and select 'search for ride'.
-Below is an example Uber API that makes an HTTP request after you input the data:
+Let's take a close look at a common service action made in the background, or "under the hood", of the Uber mobile application.

+When you need to search for a vehicle in Uber, it usually goes like this:

+1. You open the app
+2. Select a destination
+3. Choose a ride/car type
+4. Select 'search for ride'.

+Below is how Uber translates that user input data so that it can add it to an API HTTP call:

-* `token`: your login access token that proves you are who you say you are
+* `token`: this equates to your login credentials in the form of a token that proves you are who you say you are
-* `latitude`: the latitude of your current location
-* `longitude`: the longitude of your current location
+* `latitude` and `longitude`: the physical latitude and longitude of your mobile device's current location

 Here's what the formatted URL ends up looking like: